Justin Bieber Takes Leap Of Faith Off Cliff After Getting New Meaningful Tattoos

 Beliebers once again got to work tracking down deeper meanings of the artist’s post, tracking it down to a quote about the “fruits of the spirit” in the bible’s Book of Galatians Chapter 5: Verses 22-23.

-While mainstream media’s long-established Bieber-narrative pushes negative, largely simplistic views of him, it’s clear the pop star ongoing self-work and spiritual journey continues apace.
+While mainstream media’s long-established Bieber-narrative pushes negative, largely simplistic views of him, it’s clear the pop star’s ongoing self-work and spiritual journey continues apace.

 Hence the fruit bowl.
 My spiritual son. pic.twitter.com/w6wBH5ov3i